Improwised/kb.repairrabbit.github.io/content/installation-using-wizard/_index.md

 * `DB_USERNAME`

   The User of your MySQL server will the value.
-By default `mysql` has a user called `root`.
+By default, `mysql` has a user called `root`.

 * `DB_PASSWORD`

-  A value must be the password of your MySQL server to be connected.Mysql does not set any password by default.
+  A value must be the password of your MySQL server to be connected.
+Mysql does not set any password by default.

 ### 3. Admin Settings (Initial User to run)